-1. Unless otherwise instructed by the Relevant Network Operator, the following shall apply:

-During the energisation or synchronisation of an HVDC Converter Station to the AC Network or during the connection of an energised HVDC Converter Station to an HVDC System, the HVDC Converter Station shall have the capability to limit any Voltage changes to a steady-state level specified by the Relevant Network Operator, in coordination with the Relevant TSO, while respecting the provisions of Article 4(3).
-The level specified shall not exceed 5 per cent of the pre-synchronisation Voltage.
-The Relevant Network Operator, in coordination with the Relevant
+- 1. Unless otherwise instructed by the Relevant Network Operator, the following shall apply: - (a) During the energisation or synchronisation of an HVDC Converter Station to the AC Network, the HVDC converter Station shall have the capability tolimit any Voltage transients of fundamental Frequency to a level specified by the Relevant Network Operator, but not exceeding 5 per cent of the pre-synchronisation AC Voltage. - (b) During the connection of an energised HVDC Converter Station to an HVDC System with more than two converters, the HVDC Converter Unit or HVDC Converter Station shall have the capability to limit any Voltage transients of fundamental Frequency, at any Connection Point of the HVDC System, to a level specified by the Relevant Network Operator but not exceeding 5 per cent of the pre-synchronisation AC Voltage.

-TSO, shall define the maximum magnitude, duration and measurement window of the Voltage transients, while respecting the provisions of Article 4(3).